 - Fifteen Young Men: Australia's Untold Football Tragedy (Penguin Random House, 2016)

 Hannah Kent was born in Adelaide in 1985.
-Her first novel, the international bestseller, Burial Rites (2013), was translated into 28 languages and was shortlisted for the 2014 Stella Prize, the Baileys Women's Prize for Fiction (formerly the Orange Prize), the Guardian First Book Award, the International IMPAC Dublin Literary Award, among others.
+Her first novel, the international bestseller, Burial Rites (2013), was translated into 28 languages and was shortlisted for the 2014 Stella Prize, the Baileys Women's Prize for Fiction (formerly the Orange Prize), the Guardian First Book Award, and the International IMPAC Dublin Literary Award, among others.
 Burial Rites has won numerous awards including the 2014 ABIA Literary Fiction Book of the Year, the Indie Awards Debut Fiction Book of the Year and the Victorian Premier's People's Choice Award.
 Her second novel, The Good People was published in 2016 (ANZ) and 2017 (UK and North America) and has been shortlisted for the 2017 ABIA Australian Literary Fiction Book of the Year Award, the 2017 Walter Scott Prize for Historical Fiction and the 2017 Indie Awards for Fiction.
 Hannah is also the co-founder and publishing director of Australian literary publication Kill Your Darlings.

-- The Good People (Pan Macmillan Australia, 2016) Shortlisted, 2017 ABIA Australian Literary Fiction Book of the Year; 2017 International Awards Walter Scott Prize for Historical Fiction; 2017 Indie Awards for Fiction
+- The Good People (Pan Macmillan Australia, 2016) Shortlisted: 2017 ABIA Australian Literary Fiction Book of the Year, 2017 International Awards Walter Scott Prize for Historical Fiction, 2017 Indie Awards for Fiction

 Sarah Key trained as a physiotherapist in Australia before establishing her own centre in London.
 Today she sees people from all over the world in her Sydney practice, and talks with back-treating professionals and patients through her website.
 Sarah is also physiotherapist to the royal family.
 Her books include The Back Sufferers’ Bible, Body in Action and Back in Action (Allen & Unwin).